SecondeJK/dev-theatre/src/pages/psysh/index.md

 ##### Shopify API library

-In previous blog posts, [I've written how to use composer to get a REST API wrapper](https://devtheatre.net/shopify-laravel).
+In previous blog posts, [I've written how to use composer to get a REST API wrapper.](https://devtheatre.net/shopify-laravel).
-When coding your app, developers use it to fetch and push whatever your app requires in its business logic to interact with a Shopify store.
-It’s baked into your app’s code though, so using something like Postman or Insomnia to manually query the API would be better suited for quick queries.
+The wrapper is used to fetch and push whatever your app requires in its business logic to interact with a Shopify store (in this case).
+It’s baked into your app’s code though, so using something like [Postman](https://www.getpostman.com) or [Insomnia](https://insomnia.rest) to manually query the API would be better suited for quick queries.
 With PsySh though, the API is now -just available-.
 Even better, you may have extended the API wrapper with bespoke functionality - now that’s available too.
 For example: